gwynnemonahan/gwynnemonahan/README.md

 - **Fiction & Creative Nonfiction** — some of it published at [public.gwynnemonahan.com](http://public.gwynnemonahan.com)
 - **Blog** — I write about [creative process, AI, life, and other things](http://www.gwynnemonahan.com)
 - **Memoir** — I've written a memoir and recently dusted it off.
-I use AI to help parse, analyze, and surface patterns, but the writing is mine.
 It's in the hands of developmental editors, and workshop members as I work on the next iteration.

 ---